elgheribikhira-star/get_next_line/README.md

 ## ⚙️ Instructions
 ### Compilation
-To compile the code, create a main.c file, open a file descriptor and compile it like this :
+The code is compiled using the following command.
 ```bash
 cc -Wall -Wextra -Werror -D BUFFER_SIZE=n get_next_line.c get_next_line_utils.c main.c
 ```
  where n is a given value.

- NB : instead of writing all C files, this can also work, only if the folder contains get_next_line.c get_next_line_utils.c
+ Note : `*.c` may be used if the directory only contains the relevant project files.
  ```bash
  cc -Wall -Wextra -Werror -D BUFFER_SIZE=n *.c
 ```
 ### Usage Example
-This is an example of a main.c
+The following main.c serves as an example to test the
 ```c
 #include <fcntl.h>
 #include <stdio.h>